Packed red blood cells

-Packed red blood cells, also known as packed cells, are red blood cells that have been separated for blood transfusion.
-The packed cells are typically used in anemia that is either causing symptoms or when the hemoglobin is less than usually 70–80 g/L (7–8 g/dL).
 In adults, one unit brings up hemoglobin levels by about 10 g/L (1 g/dL).
-Repeated transfusions may be required in people receiving cancer chemotherapy or who have hemoglobin disorders.
-Cross-matching is typically required before the blood is given.
-It is given by injection into a vein.
+Repeated transfusions may be required in people receiving cancer chemotherapy or who have haemoglobin disorders.
+Cross-matching may be required before the blood is given.
+A red blood cell concentrate is given by injection into a vein.
+The widespread use of red blood cell concentrates as part of blood component therapy began in the middle of the 20th century, when polyvinyl chloride (PVC) blood bags were introduced as storage containers.